Powerlearnproject/se-day1-assignment-Faruq-Feroz/README.md

     Strategy: Use a step-by-step approach to figure out where the problem is.
 Pair up with another developer to brainstorm solutions together.

-##Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+## 8.Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

 Unit Testing: